DavidAdler1/DavidAdler1.github.io/README.md

 - Admins can view, edit, or delete the list of all registered users.

+---

-### High Level Non-Functional Requirements
+### High-Level Non-Functional Requirements
 Security

 - Uses secure sessions for authentication.

-- Admin access protected by isAdmin flag.
+- Admin access is protected by the isAdmin flag.

 - Data validation and SQL injection protection via parameterized queries.